 Step 1: Serve an Eviction Notice

 Beginning the eviction process in Montana requires a landlord to serve the tenant with the appropriate Montana eviction notice.
-This notice is intended to provide the tenant with the information he or she needs to cure the default—as well as a notice that any failure to cure the default may result in an eviction.
+This notice is intended to provide the tenant with the information they need to cure the default—as well as a notice that any failure to cure the default may result in an eviction.

 Step 2: File an Eviction Lawsuit with the Court